Important Resources & DocumentsTitle IX Coordinator & ADA/504 Coordinator Certificates and Training Title IX Training Materials & Documents

 - Title IX and SaVE Act Information

-- Of the 445 first-time, full-time, degree-seeking students enrolled in fall 2012, 44% received Pell grants during their first academic year (FY13)
+- 31.9% received Pell grants during their first academic year.

 As a Title IV institution receiving federal financial aid, HCC is required to submit data to the Integrated Postsecondary Education Data System (IPEDS) regarding graduation, completion, and transfer-out rates for students.
 The following information is provided in compliance with the Higher Education Act of 1965, as amended.
-The rate reflects the graduation, completion, and transfer-out status of students who enrolled during the fall 2013 semester and for whom 150 percent of the normal time-to-completion has elapsed.
+The rate reflects the most recent publicly available graduation, completion, and transfer-out status of students who enrolled during the fall semester and for whom 150 percent of the normal time-to-completion has elapsed.

 Licensure/Certification Examination Pass Rates